graphile/crystal/.changeset/modern-bananas-drop.md

 Be sure to print your schema before and after this update and look for changes;
 if there are changes then you likely need to fix the relevant behaviors/smart tags.
 (Hopefully there's no changes for you!)

+You'll also need to change any places where you're specifying behaviors that will be type checked; you can either cast your existing strings e.g.
+`defaultBehavior: "+connection -list" as GraphileBuild.BehaviorString`, or preferably you can specify your behaviors as an array, which should give you auto-complete on each entry; e.g. `defaultBehavior: ["connection", "-list"]`.